How to write a Brick

 )

 A Brick performing a simple task comes as a single Python script file (first option).
-The second way, providing a Python module, may be preferred in case the Brick implements a complex feature with several functions and submodules or in case you want to equip your Brick with parameters.
+The second way, providing a Python module, may be preferred in case the Brick implements a complex feature with several functions and submodules.
+In that case, the folder containing the code has to be named by the bricks name in lower case.
+Furthermore, it has to contain a file __init__.py that makes the Brick class public, e.g. if a file someFile.py contains it:

 Installation of new Bricks to the titan platform